taatuut/voxelme/README.md

 ### Issues
 - The output geotiff cannot be opened in macOS Preview, can *sometimes* with [L3] and *sometimes* see raster but *sometimes* problem and extents seem to small?
 - The script does visualize output with plot_metric, but this (matplotlib?) plot blocks script from further processing.
-- The process was automatically killed (because memory usage got too high with more than 120GB?) with message `zsh: killed     python3 ezlaz.py`.
-Could check if `codesign --sign - --force PATH_TO_YOUR_ISSUE_BINARY` solves this.
-For path check Python with `which python3`.
+- The process was automatically killed with message `zsh: killed     python3 ezlaz.py`, assume because memory usage got too high with more than 135GB.
+Running `codesign --sign - --force PATH_TO_YOUR_ISSUE_BINARY` is not the solution for this issue.
+Try in `bash` instead on `zsh`.

+## Useful commands

+`sudo find / -type f -name "*.mmap" 2>/dev/null` where `2>/dev/null` suppresses permission denied errors.

+`find /var/folders -type f -name "*.mmap" 2>/dev/null`

+`find /var/folders -type f -name "*.mmap" 2>/dev/null -delete`

 ## Links

 [L1] https://www.ahn.nl/dataroom